-At the end of January, I celebrated my two-year nomadiversary – for the past two years I’ve been travelling slowly around Europe, running my business on my Mac while exploring different places, experiencing other cultures, and trying lots of delicious local food and wine!
+At the end of January, I celebrated my two-year nomadiversary – for the past two years I’ve been living as a digital nomad, travelling slowly around Europe running my business on my Mac while exploring different places, experiencing other cultures, and trying lots of delicious local food and wine!

 Life as a digital nomad and solo female traveller has been as exciting and fulfilling as it has challenging and, at times, downright testing.
 I’ve had incredible highs and some fairly low points too.